dirkdd/Advanced-Vibe-Coding-Enterprise/README.md

 ## Contributing

 Contributions to improve the Advanced Vibe Coding for Enterprise methodology are welcome!
-Please feel free to submit pull requests or open issues to discuss potential improvements.
+Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute effectively.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---